snowplow-archive/snowplow.github.com/technology/index.md

 ---

-Snowplow consists of five loosely-coupled subsystems.
+Snowplow consists of 6 loosely-coupled subsystems.

 ![architecture][architecture]

-### 1. Trackers
+### 1. Trackers and webhooks

 * Trackers integrate with your application(s) and/or website(s).
 * Trackers generate event data: when an event occurs, they put together a packet of data and send it to a Snowplow collector.